-Peripheral arterial disease (PAD) is a common condition which restricts blood flow to the legs.
+Peripheral arterial disease (PAD) is a condition which causes restricted blood flow to the legs.
 The ABPI (Ankle Brachial Pressure Index) test is used to examine blood pressure difference between the arms and legs which can be an indicator of the condition.

-The test is painless and uses simple sensors attached to your arms and legs to detect the blood pressure readings between your upper arm and lower ankle.
+The test is painless and uses sensors attached to your arms and legs to detect the difference in blood pressure readings between your upper arm and lower ankle.
 This is known as your Ankle Brachial Pressure Index (ABPI).
 You’ll also get a reading of your blood pressure.

-PAD usually affects the legs – it can often lead to leg pain when walking and, in severe cases, gangrene and even amputation.
+PAD usually affects the legs – it can often lead to leg pain when walking and, in severe cases, ulcers, gangrene and amputation.
 Most people with PAD won’t experience any symptoms at all, but some 60% of those with PAD will develop ischaemic heart disease.
-At the minimum, I recommend undertaking a PAD test together with an ECG heart rhythm check to give you a fuller picture of your cardiovascular health and risk of stroke.
+This test is only recommended for over 40’s.

 1 Peripheral artery disease, BMJ, 2018 https://www.bmj.com/content/360/bmj.j5842.full